MostroP2P/mostro/book/src/dispute.md

 }
 ```

-Also Mostro will broadcast a new nip33 dispute event to update the Dispute `status` to `in-progress`:
+Also Mostro will broadcast a new parameterized replaceable dispute event to update the Dispute `status` to `in-progress`:

 ```json
 [